 - Check the current Draw Hunt Supplement for your hunt number(s).

 You will need to purchase a valid Alaska big game hunting license if you do not already have one.
+If you are a nonresident applying for emperor goose only, you must obtain or have applied for an Alaska small game hunting license prior to applying.
 Licenses are accepted for the current year or for the year in which the drawing hunt takes place, and future year licenses are available for purchase on our website.
-Licenses are not required for resident hunters under 17 years of age.
+Licenses are not required for resident hunters age 17 years or younger.

 - Purchase your hunting license online